lexndru/gospodapi-server/README.md

 - Upserting transactions by UUID with detailed breakdown of the amount will cause data corruption;

 # Todo
-[ ] Save process state while gracefullly shutting down with close() method [ ] Awake must check if another process is also running [ ] Add flag to `-share` database with other instances of the process on the same VM (prevent awake to exit on PID duplicate) [ ] Benchmark API request against PostgreSQL/MariaDB/MySQL/SQLite [x] Add ON UPDATE CASCADE for actors and labels name changes [x] Add FK constraint for self ref. (parent) column in labels
+- [ ] Save process state while gracefullly shutting down with close() method
+- [ ] Awake must check if another process is also running
+- [ ] Add flag to `-share` database with other instances of the process on the same VM (prevent awake to exit on PID duplicate)
+- [ ] Benchmark API request against PostgreSQL/MariaDB/MySQL/SQLite
+- [x] Add ON UPDATE CASCADE for actors and labels name changes
+- [x] Add FK constraint for self ref. (parent) column in labels

-# BSD 3-Clause License
+# License
 Copyright (c) 2021 Alexandru Catrina <alex@codeissues.net>
 All rights reserved.